fbielejec/fbielejec.github.io/_posts/2018-02-21-dmarc-compliancy.md

 _dmarc.example.com	text = "v=DMARC1; p=none; pct=100; rua=mailto:re+scylh8xq0nc@dmarc.postmarkapp.com; sp=none; aspf=r;"
 ```

+Which correpsonds to the published settings.
 Postapp has also an [HTTP API](https://dmarc.postmarkapp.com/api/) if you like to automate things that you do with your reports (and who doesn't).

 Congratulations!
-Now you have full control over who is sending email messages on your behlaf.
+Now you have full control over who is sending email messages on your behalf.

 ---
 <a name="footnote1">1</a>: Sounds proud!